 The 1890 House Museum, listed on the National Register of Historic Places and located in the historic downtown district of Cortland, NY, functions as a museum and educational resource illustrating the domestic life of Cortland's industrial elite, the Wickwires.

 After our morning exploration of Cortland's Gilded Age industrial history, we will travel by chartered bus up to SUNY Cortland’s national treasure: Camp Huntington (originally called Camp Pine Knot), now a National Historic Landmark.
 Built by William West Durant in the 1870s, it is the first of the “Great Camps” in the Adirondacks.
 Camp Huntington is itself an inspirational instructional resource.
 While lodging at Camp Huntington, we will study documents, structures, and industrial processes while inhabiting spaces created by some of the most successful industrialists of the period.
-First-hand experiences at the camp will bring the era's ideas and debates to life and deepen your knowledge about the period.
+First-hand experiences at the camp will bring the era's ideas and debates to life and deepen our knowledge about the period.
 For more detail on Camp Huntington’s history, please navigate to http://www2.cortland.edu/off-campus/outdoor-education-facilities/raquette-lake/camp-huntington/history.dot.

-You will also have the opportunity to visit Great Camps Sagamore and Uncas.
+We will also have the opportunity to visit Great Camps Sagamore and Uncas.
 These camps, also built and designed by Durant, are National Historic Landmark sites that catered to leisure and recreational interests of Gilded Age elite families.
 The Vanderbilt family retreat, Sagamore (for the Native American term “sachem”) was built in 1897 and purchased in 1901 by Alfred Gwynne Vanderbilt, the great grandson of Cornelius “Commodore” Vanderbilt.
 The camp maintains 27 original buildings on nearly 10 acres, restored to their 1897 condition.
-J. P. Morgan owned Uncas, now privately owned, named after a character in James Fennimore Cooper’s novel The Last of the Mohicans.
+J. P. Morgan owned Uncas, now privately owned, named after a character in James Fenimore Cooper’s novel The Last of the Mohicans.
 Uncas is architecturally significant as the first “compound plan” camp, designed and built as a single plan, rather than evolving over time as was the case at Pine Knot.
 Durant’s opulent, Swiss chalet-influenced architectural style, common to all three camps, is a reinterpretation of the rustic American log cabin.
 All three sites maintain original structures that illustrate the Adirondack architectural style, which influenced subsequent building designs as seen throughout the National Park Service.